 Unlike your resting heart rate, you should be aiming for a high HRV.
 It’s a bit counter-intuitive but a healthy HRV should not be beating at a perfect tempo.
+Yes, you read correctly.
 Research has shown that when your HRV is high, your body is showing better stress resilience and health.
 Typically, a higher HRV is also correlated with a younger biological age and better cardiovascular fitness.

 A few low values should not be of concern as your HRV will vary from day to day.
+We all have our good days and bad days.
 But if your HRV is consistently low it could be an indicator of health problems.
 Best to consult a doctor if this is the case.

 HRV is measured by looking at the spaces between R waves on an EKG.
 This is just a fancy way of saying you’re looking at the difference between heartbeats.
 The good news is that you no longer need a doctor or EKG to measure your HRV.

 Many sports watches and some fitness trackers measure this.
 For example, most of the latest crop of Garmin fitness trackers keep tabs on your stress 24/7 by monitoring your HRV.
 Some sports watches go even further and calculate the stress of training on your body.
 Then they let you know when its safe to exercise again.
 The high-end Garmin sports watches and cycling computers tap into Firstbeat metrics to achieve this, as do many other watches.

 There are also apps you can download.
 Some of them are free, such as the Elite HRV and HRV+.
 Unfortunately you cannot use fitness trackers and sports watches with them as these types of devices do not broadcast raw HRV values.